kafuikumah/kafuikumah/README.md

 ### 👋 Hi there, I'm Kafui.

 - 👨🏾‍💻 I am a software engineer with a focus on backend development.
-- 🔭 Passionate about learning and exploring opportunities that challenge me to grow my problem-solving, communication and writing skills.
+- 🔭 Interested in learning and exploring opportunities that challenge me to grow my problem-solving, communication and writing skills.
 - 🌐 My blog: https://kafuikumah.com.
-- 📩 Email: kafui.kofi.kumah@gmail.com.
+- 📩 Reach out: kafui.kofi.kumah@gmail.com.
-- 💻 Skills: Javascript, Node.js, React, Python, Django, Flask, PHP, Laravel.
+- 💻 Skills: Javascript, Node.js, Reactjs, Nextjs, Python, Django, Flask.
+Past: PHP, Laravel, iOS.

 <!--
 **kafuikumah/kafuikumah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.